 Microbial community ecology-- I study soil microbial community assembly following disturbances like wildfires and tree death.
-My goal is to understand how microbial communities 'reassemble' after disturbances of varying intensity (collaboration with Diana Nemergut, CU, Boulder).
+My goal is to understand how microbial communities 'reassemble' and influence ecosystem processes after disturbances of varying intensity (collaboration with Diana Nemergut, CU, Boulder).

 Disturbance ecology-- I study the responses of ground-dwelling arthropods and understory vegetation to overstory tree death in high elevation forests.
 My goal is to understand how tree death influences forest ecology in a broad sense (work done at the CU-Mountain Research Station).